When the lobsters march north: From complex models to collaborative solutions to save America’s coral reef

 NSF NCAR Mesa Lab and Online

-In her Explorer Series Lecture, Scientist Kelly Dunning addresses the gap between the existence of expensive, high-resolution models and their utility for those who are seeing the most drastic effects of climate change on coral reefs.
+In her Explorer Series Lecture, Scientist Kelly Dunning addresses the gap between the existence of complex, high-resolution models and their utility for those who are seeing the most drastic effects of climate change on coral reefs.
 She will also discuss ongoing adaptation efforts, including livelihood shifts and novel restoration techniques.

 Kelly Dunning